dmrl789/findag/docs/prd/FinDAG_PRD_v1.0.md

   - Nonce (u32) for uniqueness and distribution
   - Provides precision up to 1/10 of a microsecond

-### 4.2 DAG-Based Block & Round Design
+### 4.2 Linear RoundChain with BlockDAG Design

-- Blocks form a DAG within micro-intervals (10–50ms)
+- Blocks form a DAG within micro-intervals (10–50ms) for parallel processing
-- Rounds serve as checkpoint layers (~100–250ms) to finalize DAG paths
+- Rounds form a linear chain (~100–250ms) that finalizes all blocks since the previous Round
+- Each Round references only the previous Round, ensuring strict sequentiality
-- Enables parallel block inclusion with global ordering
+- Enables parallel block inclusion with deterministic global ordering
-- Persistent storage of complete DAG structure
+- Persistent storage of complete RoundChain and BlockDAG structure

 ### 4.3 Finality in <500ms